blacksenator/fbcontactconv/README.md

 ## Features

 * The conversion takes place with **XSL transformation**.
 The XML of the FRITZ!
 Box is converted into the XML target format on the basis of the respective XSL file
 * If necessary or possible, the name chain is divided into first name and surname.
-The prerequisite is the assumption that a comma with a space separates `[first name], [last name]`.
+The prerequisite is the assumption that a comma with a space separates matrix of `[last name], [first name]`.
 If no ", " is found in the string, the name chain is used as the organization or surname (depending on the target format)
 * specify an entry in `ipPhonebooks` if the phone book is to be stored in your desired format (XML).
 There are currently five transformation templates stored in the `/lib/` directory:
   * Cisco
   * Grandstream
   * jFritz (not a phone but similar XML structure)
   * snom
   * Yealink

 ## Requirements